wavejumper/rehook-dom/README.md

 ## $

-The `$` render fn provides Hiccup-like syntax for templating.
+The `$` render fn provides Hiccup-inspired syntax for templating.

 Its signature looks like this:
 `[component args? & children]`